Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ### 5.12.3 Program Outcome

-After starting the activity, place your hand within the camera’s field of view.
+After starting the activity, place your hand within the camera's field of view.
 Once the upper body skeleton is detected, key points of the human body will be marked in the returned video feed.

-The camera will display the live video and automatically recognize the body’s key points.
+The camera will display the live video and automatically recognize the body's key points.
 Based on the key points of the hands, the servos will be driven to mimic the movements of the human arm.
 When the user opens their arms, the robot will simultaneously open its arms as well, achieving posture-based control.

 ### 5.12.4 Brief Program Analysis

-The program file corresponding to this lesson is located at [/home/pi/TonyPi/Functions/pose_control.py]()
+**The program file corresponding to this lesson is located at [/home/pi/TonyPi/Functions/pose_control.py](../_static/source_code/Functions.zip)**

 :::{Note}